-- Perceived health status and ADL and IADL limitations
+- Perceived health status and ADL (Activities of Daily Living) and IADL (Instrumental Activities of Daily Living) limitations

 - Functional limitations and activity limitations

 - Vision problems

 - Hearing problems

 - Any limitations

 - Child health and preventive care

 - Preventive care

 - Priority conditions

 - Self-administered questionnaire

-Diabetes care survey
+- Diabetes care survey

 Perceived health status and ADL and IADL limitations were measured in all rounds.
-Functional and activity limitations were measured in Rounds 3 and 5 for Panel 5 and Rounds 1 and 3 for Panel 6.
-Vision, hearing, and children's health status were measured in Round 4 for Panel 5 and Round 2 for Panel 6.
-Preventive care and priority conditions were measured in Round 5 of Panel 5 and Round 3 of Panel 6.
-The self-administered questionnaire was distributed in Round 4 of Panel 5 and Round 2 of Panel 6.
-The diabetes care supplement was distributed in Round 5 of Panel 5 and Round 3 of Panel 6.
+Functional and activity limitations were measured in Rounds 3 and 5 for Panel 6 and Rounds 1 and 3 for Panel 7.
+Vision, hearing, and children's health status were measured in Round 4 for Panel 6 and Round 2 for Panel 7.
+Preventive care and priority conditions were measured in Round 5 of Panel 6 and Round 3 of Panel 7.
+The self-administered questionnaire was distributed in Round 4 of Panel 6 and Round 2 of Panel 7.
+The diabetes care supplement was distributed in Round 5 of Panel 6 and Round 3 of Panel 7.

 In general, Health Status variables involved the construction of person-level variables based on information collected in the Condition Enumeration and Health Status sections of the questionnaire.
-Many Health Status questions were initially asked at the family-level to ascertain if anyone in the household had a particular problem or limitation.
+Many Health Status questions were initially asked at the family level to ascertain if anyone in the household had a particular problem or limitation.
 These were followed up with questions to determine which household member had each problem or limitation.
-All information ascertained at the family-level has been brought to the person-level for this file.
-Logical edits were performed in constructing the person-level variables to assure that family-level and person-level values were consistent.
+All information ascertained at the family level has been brought to the person level for this file.
+Logical edits were performed in constructing the person level variables to assure that family level and person-level values were consistent.
 Particular attention was given to cases where missing values were reported at the family-level to ensure that appropriate information was carried to the person-level.